The Great Scottish Squirrel Survey

 Find out more

-SSRS has been collecting public squirrel sightings since 2010, and last year we received a record-breaking 21,910 verified sightings with the help of the Great Scottish Squirrel Survey, giving us our third highest recording year to date.
+SSRS has been collecting public squirrel sightings since 2010, last year we received a massive 10,484 sightings with the help of the Great Scottish Squirrel Survey, giving us our third highest recording year to date.
 The data not only improves our understanding of how squirrel populations are changing over time, it also helps our team take direct conservation action.

-With the ongoing impact of Covid-19 and suspension of our annual spring survey, public sightings this year are more important than ever and play a key role in informing red squirrel conservation efforts.
+Public sightings are more important than ever and play a key role in informing red squirrel conservation efforts.
 Each squirrel sighting reported during the Great Scottish Squirrel Survey will provide a detailed snapshot of the current situation on the ground.

 Reporting a squirrel sighting is one of the simplest things that anyone can do to help protect Scotland’s red squirrels.
 Red Squirrel Week (2-8 October) is the ideal time for a nationwide squirrel survey.
 Autumn is a fantastic time of year for squirrel spotting— they are often more visible than usual as they busily gather food, preparing themselves for the colder months ahead.